wolfgarbe/PruningRadixTrie/README.md

 <br><br>
 The **Pruning Radix Trie** is up to **1000x faster** than an ordinary Radix Trie.

-While 36 ms for an autocomplete might seem fast enough for a single user, it becomes a completely different story if we have to serve thousands of users in parallel.
-Then autocomplete lookups in large dictionaries become only feasible when powered by something much faster than an ordinary radix trie.
+While 36 ms for an autocomplete might seem fast enough for a single user, it becomes insufficient when we have to serve thousands of users in parallel.
+Then autocomplete lookups in large dictionaries are only feasible when powered by something much faster than an ordinary radix trie.

 ### Operations: